Vicente-G/py-ubicatech/README.md

 PGPASSWORD=postgres psql -h localhost -p 5432 -U postgres -w ubicatech
 ```

-4. Finally, you can run the development server with gunicorn using:
+4. Finally, you can run the server with gunicorn using:
 ```sh
 uv run task start
 ```